 - Bachelor of Environmental Design, Texas A&M University

 Stephen joined Johnson Favaro in 2017.
 He was drawn to the firm by its commitment to civic projects and compelling portfolio of work.
-He is currently working on the Early Education and Elementary School in construction documentation.
+He is currently working on the Center for Early Education in construction documentation and construction administration.

 Kevin Geraghty, Design Associate